mauntrelio/Winman-AK/README.md

 https://xmas.winman.online

-It is a small Progressive Web App, developed in Javascript, Node.js and Express.
+Besides being a little surprise for my kids, it is a small Progressive Web App, developed in Javascript (server side technologies are Node.js and Express).

 # Background

-Back in 2009, I created an online advent Calendar for my wife, using the "electronic postcards" that you could make on [JibJab](https://www.jibjab.com).
+Back in 2009, I created an online Advent Calendar for my wife, using the "electronic postcards" that you could make on [JibJab](https://www.jibjab.com).

 That calendar is still published here: https://mauriziomanetti.it/adventskalender.

 Since it is 9 years old, it shows all its obsolescence, but what was mainly bothering me was the total lack of responsiveness: for a new calendar I wanted something that could be fully enjoyed on any modern device.
 I started just with the requirement of **responsiveness** and ended up developing (and losing sleep) a **Progressive Web App** (PWA) that **can be installed** (at least on Android devices, tell me about Apple devices, if you have the chance) as a native device app, can be (partially) **used when offline**, and **supports push notifications**.

-Back then, reminders to the users (1!) about a new calendar day to be open was performed via e-mail (the access was password protected, with a different password per day which was the solution of a riddle sent in the body of the email).
+Back then, reminders to the users (actually one user) about a new calendar day to be open was performed via e-mail (the access was password protected, with a different password per day which was the solution of a riddle sent in the body of the email).

 For the new calendar I opted of course for **push notifications**, and this was for me the hardest part to understand, but I found an excellent tutorial with plenty of examples (and from which I also adapted some code) in here: [Web Push Book by Matt Gaunt](https://web-push-book.gauntface.com/).